 - When the test was done…EPA recommends that all homes be tested every two years.

 When the home has not been tested for radon

 The real estate professional should suggest a radon test be done as soon as possible.
-It may be done during the normal course of the home inspection, preferably by a third party tester who is certified by one of the two recognized radon certification programs, American Association of Radon Scientists and Technologists-National Radon Professional Providers or National Radon Safety Board.
+It may be done during the normal course of the home inspection, preferably by a third-party tester who is certified by one of the two recognized radon certification programs, the American Association of Radon Scientists and Technologists-National Radon Professional Providers or National Radon Safety Board.
 See Nevada Certified Radon Measurement Providers.

 Seller's Property Disclosure